wrohdewald/twisted/docs/core/howto/logger.rst

 For compatibility reasons, ``twistd`` will log to a text-based format by default.
 However, it's much better to use a structured log file format which preserves information about the events being logged.
-``twisted.python.logger`` provides APIs: :api:`twisted.python.logger.jsonFileLogObserver <jsonFileLogObserver>` :api:`twisted.python.logger.eventsFromJSONLogFile <eventsFromJSONLogFile>` which allow you to save and retrieve structured log events with a basic level of fidelity.
+``twisted.python.logger`` provides two APIs: :api:`twisted.python.logger.jsonFileLogObserver <jsonFileLogObserver>` and :api:`twisted.python.logger.eventsFromJSONLogFile <eventsFromJSONLogFile>`, which allow you to save and retrieve structured log events with a basic level of fidelity.
 Log events are serialized as JSON dictionaries, with serialization rules that are as lenient as possible; any unknown values are replaced with simple placeholder values.

 ``jsonFileLogObserver`` will create a log observer that will save events as structured data, like so: